Machine Unlearning under Overparameterization: Experiments

 We then apply each of the unlearning algorithms over different constraints on the number of unlearning epochs and the amount of available retain data.
 We define $\pRet \in [0,1]$ as the proportion of $\Data_r$ available during unlearning.
 For each of the 5 trials, we train a new initial model and sample $\pRet$ proportion of $\Data_r$ to serve as the available retain data.
 During each unlearning epoch, the algorithms iterate over batches from the forget set.
 For every forget set batch, a corresponding batch of the same size is sampled from the available retained data.
 The epoch ends once all forget set batches have been processed, regardless of whether there are unused retain set samples remaining.
 Any unused retain batches are not discarded—they will be sampled in subsequent epochs.
 Once all available retain set batches have been used at least once, the sampling process begins again from the start of the available retain set samples.

 The ground truth unlearned model is only trained on gray samples, so it achieves strong accuracy on gray-colored inputs and always predicts the input image to be gray, no matter the input image color.
-We thus evaluate retain quality by accuracy on gray-colored test samples, and forget quality by the mean squared error between the predicted gray probability and the ideal value of 1 across all colored inputs.
-For each method, we sweep hyperparameters and plot the Pareto frontier for each method, where the optimal point is at $(1,0)$ which indicates perfect retain accuracy and zero gray prediction error.
-Each point in the frontier for a given method represents the median results over 5 trials of a single hyperparameter combination, with the shaded uncertainty shown as half the interquartile range in each direction.
+We thus measure retain quality as accuracy on gray-colored test samples, and forget quality error by the mean squared error between the predicted gray probability and the ideal value of 1 across all colored inputs.
+For each method, we sweep hyperparameters and plot the corresponding Pareto frontier across the two metrics, where the optimal point at $(1,0)$ which indicates perfect retain quality and zero forget quality error.
+Each point in the frontier for a given method represents the mean results over 5 trials of a single hyperparameter combination, with error bars representing the standard error for each metric.
 We label the performance of the ground truth unlearned model as GT.

-We plot the Pareto frontiers and report the hyperparameters used to obtain the optimal curves in the figures and tables below.
-We do not necessarily sweep over every combination of the reported settings for every algorithm, as we selected some hyperparameter choices to fill out different areas of the frontier when needed.
-For example, we often had to set larger learning rates for Scrub to trace a full curve from the upper right to the bottom left.
-Without doing so, the Scrub results did not reach the bottom half of the plot as the unlearned models remained too close to the initial trained model.
-Similarly, for some of the CIFAR-10 experiments our algorithm \alg needed smaller learning rates and small values of $\lamReg$ than usual to sweep through full range through the top right corner, as this area represents models which remain close to the original trained model.

-We observe that \alg performs the best across all settings.
-We see that the CIFAR-10 experiments are much more challenging than those on MNIST, as the retain set accuracy degrades much sharper on CIFAR-10 for all unlearning methods.
-Further, for a small number of allowed unlearning epochs, the performance of \alg relative to the other methods can be substantial.

 All training and parameter searches were performed on a cluster of NVIDIA GH200 GPUs.
-For example, sweeping through 150 parameter combinations for Scrub using 8 GPUs at once takes around 15 minutes for 5 unlearning epochs on MNIST.